CRSU-Apps/MetaCNMA/md/binary_long.md

 **Notes:** Study names should be unique per study

-Components should be separated by a `+` if and arm contains more than one component.
+Components should be separated by a `+` if an arm contains more than one component.